RocketChat/Docker.Official.Image/README.md

     docker run --name rocketchat --env ROOT_URL=http://localhost:3000 --link db -d rocket.chat

-This will start a Rocket.Chat instance listening on the default Meteor port of 3000 on the host machine.
+This will start a Rocket.Chat instance listening on the default Meteor port of 3000 on the container.

 If you'd like to be able to access the instance at standard port on the host machine: